Discover Raja Ampat: A premier liveaboard dive experience

 Dampier Strait: The central heart of Raja Ampat’s diving scene, the Dampier Strait, presents an assortment of dives from exhilarating pinnacles to serene muck dives.

-• Premier dive locations: Cape Kri, Mioskun, Melissa’s Garden, Blue Magic, Manta Sandy, Sardine Reef, Chicken Reef, Arborek
+• Premier dive locations: Cape Kri, Melissa’s Garden, My Reef, Citrus Ridge, Yenbuba, Sawandarek, Blue Magic, Manta Sandy, Sardine Reef, Chicken Reef, Arborek

 Wayag: We venture north to Wayag, renowned for its iconic limestone karsts and translucent waters, offering both awe-inspiring scenery and rich underwater life.